 How to become a bailiff

-You could do a credit control and debt collection specialist advanced apprenticeship before moving into bailiff work.
+You could do a credit control and debt collection specialist advanced apprenticeship before getting a job as a bailiff.

 You'll usually need: